grassrootseconomics/cic-stack/apps/contract-migration/scripts/README.md

 - Sovereign import script is very slow because it's scrypt'ing keystore files for the accounts that it creates.
 An improvement would be optional and/or asynchronous keyfile generation.

 - Running the balance script should be _optional_ in all cases, but is currently required in the case of `cic_ussd` because it is needed to generate the metadata.
 An improvement would be moving the task to `import_users.py`, for a different queue than the balance tx handler.

+- `cic_ussd` imports is poorly implemented, and consumes a lot of resources.
+Therefore it takes a long time to complete.
+Reducing the amount of polls for the phone pointer would go a long way to improve it.